 You should agree with the other party on the maximum number of pages to be used in your case summaries, as well as the maximum number of pages of supporting documents to be used.
 It would also be helpful if you agree on a joint set of documents to submit.

-Throughout your meditation sessions, you and the other party will have control over the process and the outcome.
+Throughout your sessions, you and the other party will have control over the process and the outcome.
 You can expect to be working with the other party and contributing a lot to the negotiations.

-Structure-wise, mediation will start with an exchange of statements by both parties, before the key issues are laid out and framed by the mediator during Agenda Setting.
+Structure-wise, it will start with an exchange of statements by both parties, before the key issues are laid out and framed by the mediator during Agenda Setting.
 After this, you and the other party will be asked to come up with and discuss possible solutions to your dispute.
 If necessary, the mediator will then meet privately and separately with you and the other party to, for example, talk about any concerns.

 Not more than three sessions are required to reach a resolution; this figure is, however, heavily dependent on how open you and the other party are to seeking a compromise and settling the matter fast.

-What Happens If Mediation Fails?
+What Happens If It Fails?

 On the whole, it is best that a settlement agreement is drawn up, but there is always the chance that such an agreement cannot be reached.

-If mediation is terminated because one party withdrew or the mediator has Judged that your dispute cannot be settled, your case may be put on trial.
+If it is terminated because one party withdrew or the mediator has judged that your dispute cannot be settled, your case may be put on trial.
 You and the other party will be directed on the necessary steps to take and informed of the relevant time frames.
 The Judge who acted as mediator, if applicable, will not be the Judge at trial, so nothing shared in mediation will be made known to the trial Judge.

 Though it seems like a simple discussion, understanding your legal position so you know exactly what you can ask for will give you a clear advantage.
 At I.R.B.
 Law, we have experienced lawyers ready and willing to guide you through and explain to you throughout each and every stage of the proceedings clearly.